 It has two exceptional sights.

-Buckskin Gulch is the longest and deepest slot canyon in the Southwest and offers obstacles like ladders, rock jams, quicksand, and pools.
+Buckskin Gulch is the longest and deepest slot canyon in the Southwest and features obstacles such as ladders, rock jams, quicksand, and pools.

 It’s 1.7 miles from Wire Pass Trailhead to the entrance to the gulch.